What’s one metric every Amazon seller should continually monitor?

 But if your ODR is dramatically above 1%, Amazon views it as an indication that serious issues are at play — things like excessively late deliveries and numerous cancellations, which have a direct impact on how consumers will view the marketplace itself.

-First, assess and address feedback.
 We strongly recommend carefully reading ALL A-to-z claims and customer feedback — the primary drivers of your ODR — to discover what’s causing them.
 Is it late shipments, cancellations or mismatched expectations?